-Carl Rütti (*1949) grew up in Zug, Switzerland.
-After taking his A levels at the monastery school in Engelberg, he studied music at the Zürich Conservatoire, emerging in 1975 with a Solisten-diploma in both piano and organ.
+Carl Rütti (*1949 in Fribourg) grew up in Zug, Switzerland.
+After taking his A- levels at the monastery school in Engelberg, he studied piano (Sava Savoff) and organ (Erich Vollenwyder) at the Zürich Conservatoire, emerging in 1975 with a Solisten-diploma in both instruments.

 During the following year, studying under Kendall Taylor and Richard Latham in London, he became especially fascinated by English choral singing, which inspired him to write several pieces for a cappella choir.

-Rütti's music blends the English choral tradition with other genres including jazz and the blues in rich colourful textures, and has been performed all over the world.
-Many of his works have been recorded on CD.
+Rütti's music blends the English choral tradition with other genres, including jazz and blues, in rich colourful textures, and has been performed all over the world.
+Many of his works have been recorded on CD (Guild, ASV, Herald, Naxos).

-Carl Rütti gives concerts and recitals as a pianist and organist, and is the organist of the local church in Oberägeri, Zug.
+Rütti gives concerts and recitals as a pianist and organist, and is the organist at the St. Peter and Paul's church in Oberägeri / Zug.